 Special thanks to Michael Walling, The Creative Academy, Qaggiavuut Nunavut Performing Arts,Sope Owoaje (City of Iqaluit, Nunavut) London-Sheffield Radiology Group, Natashia Allakariallak and Siobhan Arnatsiaq-Murphy and AVA DANCE COMPANY Donors’ Circle (Qoda Photographic and anonymous donors)

 "Inuit have a cultural bond with landscape and waterscape.
 Our family is land and water, just as parents and cousins and siblings are.
 This familial relationship has briefly been disrupted by colonization.
 Dance, collaborative creativity, the movement between generations, the coming together of two different cultures is a beautiful way of exploring relationship.
 Naulaq is our ambassador and Avatâra is our ally."
 Laakkuluk Williamson Bathory (Artistic Director Qaggiavuut, Nunavut Performing Arts Center)

 "It means a lot to me to spread my cultural existence and my heritage to people of another country, and help Inuit culture to be recognised throughout the world.
 I’m very grateful to Avatâra for facilitating this cultural exchange.
 I’m looking forward to our research and time together in Iqaluit and Dresden and I hope we can bring it back to the Canadian audiences" Naulaq LeDrew

-“An encounter, a myth, home, a hunt, an island, a playground, a deep blue and a road to nowhere (and everywhere).
-These have been some of the stages of our creative journey: the place where our lands, cultures and worlds have come together” Avatâra Ayuso
+“No Woman’s Land is an encounter, a myth, a home, a hunt, an island, a playground, a deep blue, a road to nowhere (and everywhere).
+These have been some of the stages of our creative journey: the place where our lands, our cultures and our worlds have come together; the place where any woman can find a hint of herself, were every human can find a hint of the other" Avatâra Ayuso